thdrmrphy/1st-balmain-venturer-scouts/Programming/Operoo.md

     - You can get the phone numbers from the bottom of the [main info page](https://groups.operoo.com/buckets/413454/show_profiles).
 - Under Additional Notes, you can put the full details of the event.
 Remember, this is what gets sent to parents, so be clear and comprehensive.
 - Update the adult supervision / gender supervision table.
 Usually all three rows are "Yes".
-- Leave everything else below the same, with the exception of the "I consent to the participant being involved in the following Adventurous Activities" multiple-choice question
+- Leave everything else below the same, with the exception of the "I consent to the participant being involved in the following Adventurous Activities" multiple-choice question;
     - Ensure you remove any irrelevant consent options (i.e. click the delete button next to "Vertical" if you're going on a boating trip)
     - Ensure you make clear the details of the Adventurous Activities that parents are consenting to.
 - Scroll to the bottom and click Save.